 The Meg is one of a new breed of Hollywood blockbusters that has been made to pander to the new Chinese audience and while this has worked well for other high-budget movies like Pacific Rim, it doesn’t work quite as well here.
 Li Bingbing stars as marine biologist Suyin Zhang and whilst she performs well in her native tongue, her English-spoken scenes are stilted and lack any depth of emotion whatsoever.

 In fact, outside of Statham, the rest of the cast are complete non-entities.
 Rainn Wilson provides some comic relief as a financial investor, but it’s all very B-movie and clearly not in the way it was intended.
 You see, when you know you have a ridiculous premise, the best thing to do is run with it and create the most insanely bizarre film in existence.
 Unfortunately, The Meg takes itself far too seriously and this makes it feel much longer than its running time would suggest.
+They could’ve gotten away with calling it ‘Jason Statham Shark Movie’ as that’ pretty much the premise in a nutshell.

 It’s occasionally fun and could have been smashing fun, but in reality, it’s a bit of a damp squib